Bomber Disc Golf at Griffiss Park Now Open!

 Scroll down for a map of the course

-This 18-hole course meanders through the Griffiss International Sculpture Garden and Nature Trail and is still under construction, but is expected to fully open in July 2021.
-Practice play can begin any-time, but note that construction of official tee boxes and signage is ongoing.
-This course was created by the Griffiss Park Landowners Association and Griffiss Local Development Corporation.
+Our 18-hole course meanders through the Griffiss International Sculpture Garden and Nature Trail and is fully complete.
+The course was funded and installed by Griffiss Park Landowners Association and Griffiss Local Development Corporation.

 - Play at your own risk

 - Carry it in, carry it out

 - Please show respect for players, passers-by, and the environment

 Tee-off: Tee throws must be completed within or behind the designated area.
 The player with the least amount of throws on the previous hole is the first to tee off.
 If the players tie, follow the same order as the previous hole.